Surprising Ways to Pay for Grad School

 Most people don’t think of home equity loans as a source of funds for grad school.
 However, leveraging your home equity can be another way to pay for higher education if you’re looking for alternatives to student loans.

-A home equity loan turns the equity in your home into money for grad school by allowing you to borrow funds against your home’s fair market value and the money you’ve put into it.
-That means you could have the money you need to finance grad school by tapping into the value of your home, minus the amount of your current mortgage.
+A home equity loan turns the equity in your home into money for grad school by allowing you to borrow funds against your home’s fair market value.
+That means that you could have the money that you need to finance grad school by tapping into the value of your home, minus the amount of your current mortgage.
 Additionally, most lenders will let you borrow up to a certain percentage of your home equity.
-With Discover Home Equity Loans, you can borrow up to 90% (in some cases 95%) of your combined loan-to-value (CLTV) ratio.
+With home equity loan from Discover, your combined loan-to-value (CLTV) ratio must remain below 90%.
 Your CLTV is your desired loan amount plus your mortgage balance, divided by your home value.

 The best way to determine if a home equity loan is the right lending tool for you is to speak with a Personal Banker at 1-855-361-3435, who can assess your needs.